Get started

 > Request access, authenticate, and run your first transaction on the Open Money Stack.

 OMS gives you a single API for moving money between fiat and stablecoins.
-This guide takes you from zero to a working transaction in four steps.
+This guide takes you from zero to a working transaction in five steps.

 <Steps>